mensahAmpomah/Alx_DjangoLearnLab/django_blog/blog/README.md

 Notes:
 - Add get_absolute_url to Post model to ensure proper redirect after create/update.
 - Run migrations after changes: `python manage.py makemigrations && python manage.py migrate`.

+Comment System — README

+Routes:
+- POST create (inline from post detail or separate page):
+  /post/<post_pk>/comments/new/   (CommentCreateView) - login required

+- Edit comment:
+  /post/<post_pk>/comments/<pk>/edit/  (CommentUpdateView) - author only

+- Delete comment:
+  /post/<post_pk>/comments/<pk>/delete/ (CommentDeleteView) - author only

+How to use:
+- Anonymous users can read comments but must log in to comment.
+- Logged-in users can post comments using the form on the post detail page.
+- A comment author can edit or delete their own comments.
+- Comments are linked to a post; deleting a post will delete its comments.

+Developer notes:
+- Model: Comment(post FK, author FK, content, created_at, updated_at).
+- Form: CommentForm validates non-empty content.
+- Views: Generic CBVs with LoginRequiredMixin and UserPassesTestMixin.
+- Templates: comment_form.html, comment_confirm_delete.html, integrated list & form in post_detail.html
+- Always include CSRF token for forms.
+Run migrations after adding the model.